Could Nipsey Hussle’s Accused Killer Eric Holder Get Off Due To Mental Illness?

 *Editor’s Note: An earlier version of this article incorrectly stated that Christopher Darden represented O.J.
 Simpson instead of prosecuted him.
 It has since been fixed.

-Could Nipsey Hussle’s Accused Killer Eric Holder Get Off Due To Mental Illness? was originally published on blackamericaweb.com
+Could Nipsey Hussle’s Accused Killer Eric Holder Get Off Due To Mental Illness? was originally published on themorninghustle.com